NullpoMino-X/NullpoMino/README.md

 The first command will allow everyone (including the game itself) to read keyboard input directly.
 You don't have to execute this command again until you reboot/shutdown your operating system.
-The second command will run the game with "-j" option.
+The second command will run the game with `-j` option.
 Normally, the game will read keyboard input from LWJGL, which conflicts with SCIM.
 However, when this option is used, the game will try to read keyboard input directly from your operating system.
 So you can play the game with SCIM enabled.
-Please note when "-j" option is used, some keys (such as ;) won't be detected.
+Please note when `-j` option is used, some keys (such as ;) won't be detected.

 ##### SDL version problems